 Discovery of the neutrino

-emitting a gamma ray.
+The result is that a gamma ray is emitted.
 Detecting this extra gamma ray soon enough after the first two provides evidence of a neutron, consequently proving the existence of neutrinos.
 Cowan and Reines detected about 3 neutrino events per hour.
 In 1956 they published their results; the proof of neutrino existence.

 Although neutrinos had been discovered there were still some important properties that had not yet been identified.
 At the time of the neutrino being theorised, the electron was the only lepton discovered, although the particle category of lepton had not yet been proposed.
 In 1936, the muon was discovered .
 Along with the muon, an associated neutrino was discovered and Pauli's neutrino was once again renamed, to the electron neutrino.
 The last generation of lepton, the tau, was discovered in 1975.
 The associated tau neutrino was eventually detected in 2000 .
 This completed the set of all three types (flavours) of neutrino.
 It has also been discovered that the neutrinos can switch between their flavours and this switching could help explain the imbalance of matter and antimatter in the early universe .